 (2) The principal compliance requirements applicable to most Federal programs and the compliance requirements of the largest Federal programs are included in the compliance supplement.

 (3) For the compliance requirements related to Federal programs contained in the compliance supplement, an audit of these compliance requirements will meet the requirements of this part.
-Where there have been changes to the compliance requirements and the changes are not reflected in the compliance supplement, the auditor must determine the current compliance requirements and modify the audit procedures accordingly.
-For those Federal programs not covered in the compliance supplement, the auditor must follow the compliance supplement's guidance for programs not included in the supplement.
+Where there have been changes to the compliance requirements, and the changes are not reflected in the compliance supplement, the auditor must determine the current compliance requirements and modify the audit procedures accordingly.
+For those Federal programs not covered in the compliance supplement, the auditor must follow the compliance supplement’s guidance for programs not included.

-(4) When internal control over some or all of the compliance requirements for a major program are likely to be ineffective in preventing or detecting noncompliance, the planning and performing of testing described in paragraph (c)(3) of this section are not required for those compliance requirements.
-However, the auditor must report a significant deficiency or material weakness in accordance with § 200.516, assess the related control risk at the
+(4) The compliance testing must include tests of transactions or other auditing procedures necessary to provide the auditor with sufficient appropriate audit evidence to support an opinion on compliance.

 (e) Audit follow-up.
-The auditor must follow-up on prior audit findings, perform procedures to assess the reasonableness of the summary schedule of prior audit findings prepared by the auditee in accordance with § 200.511(b), and report, as a current year audit finding, when the auditor concludes that the summary schedule of prior audit findings materially misrepresents the status of any prior audit finding.
-The auditor must perform audit follow-up procedures regardless of whether a prior audit finding relates to a major program in the current year.
+The auditor must follow up on prior audit findings regardless of whether a prior audit finding is related to a major program in the current year.
+Audit follow-up includes performing procedures to assess the reasonableness of the summary schedule of prior audit findings prepared by the auditee in accordance with the requirements of § 200.511.
+When the auditor concludes that the summary schedule of prior audit findings materially misrepresents the status of any prior audit finding, the auditor must report this condition as a current-year audit finding.

 (f) Data collection form.
-As required in § 200.512(b)(3), the auditor must complete and sign specified sections of the data collection form.
+As required in § 200.512(b)(4), the auditor must complete and sign specified sections of the data collection form.